-This section describes changes to the assessment methodology that were proposed in the 2014-2015 assessment cycle for implementation in the 2015-16 assessment cycle.
+This section describes changes to the assessment methodology that were proposed in the 2015-2016 assessment cycle for implementation in the 2016-17 assessment cycle.

-During the Closing the Loop meeting, the current assessment assignments were discussed relative to their ability to adequately assess the intended outcomes.
-The very positive assessment results from AY 2014-2015 suggest the possibility that the assessment assignments are not sufficiently nuanced to capture the range of skill represented among MSREE students.
-Because this is the first assessment cycle for this program, no changes are recommended to the assessment methodology presently, but the faculty will monitor this over subsequent assessment cycles.
-If future assessments show this trend, assessment assignments may be revised to ensure that the quality of student learning (expected to be high because of a selective admissions process), not an artifact of the assignments, is being reflected in these assessments.
+The current assessment assignments were discussed relative to their ability to adequately assess the intended outcomes.
+The very positive assessment results from AY 2014-2015 suggested the possibility that the assessment assignments were not sufficiently nuanced to capture the range of skill represented among MSREE students.
+Because this was the first assessment cycle for this program, no changes were recommended to the assessment methodology, but the faculty were to monitor this over subsequent assessment cycles.
+The 20115-16 assessment period showed a broader range of scores among outcomes assessed; therefore, the assessment process seems to be functioning as intended but will continue to be monitored by faculty.
+If future assessments show unusually high scores again, assessment assignments may be revised to ensure that the quality of student learning (expected to be high because of a selective admissions process), not an artifact of the assignments, is being reflected in these assessments.